-It is sickening; it really is …the school cartels in our country are running amok.
-After scouting for a school for months on end or once your child has received a calling letter from a secondary school you get the list to go and shop for your child.
+It is sickening, it really is.
+The school cartels in our country are running amok.
+After scouting for a school for months on end or once your child has received a calling letter from a secondary school you get the shopping list for your child’s requirements.
 But Alas!
 The total amount of buying the uniforms is even more than the fees you are required to pay for the whole year!

-Oh so you know places who offer the same uniforms at a cheaper price?
-That does not matter as you are supposed to buy uniforms from school and r from particular shops in the county you come from all over Kenya.
+Oh, so you know places that offer the same uniforms at a cheaper price?
+That does not matter as you are supposed to buy uniforms from school or from particular shops in the county you come from.

 Now everyone in Kenya needs a side hustle to make ends meet in the face of skyrocketing bills, increased taxes and so on and it is for this reason that I cannot begrudge a school principal who decides to sell uniforms on the side.

-My only problem with such principals is that they throw scrapples to the dogs and inflate the prices of the uniforms making it hard for parents who are not well off financially to just opt to take their kids to other schools.
-Some would argue willing buyer, willing sellers regarding this issue but choice is never there.
-It is a must you buy from the specified places.
+My only problem with such principals is that they inflate the prices of the uniforms making it hard for parents who are not well off financially to just opt to take their kids to other schools.
+Some would argue willing buyer willing sellers on this issue but the choice is never there.
+It is obligatory you buy from the specified places.

-In other instances, the principals of some schools will collude with some shops to have parents buy uniform for the cost of an arm and leg.
+In other instances, the principals will collude with some shops to have parents buy the Uniform for the cost of an arm and leg.
 If you dare buy from other places your child will get into trouble and their uniform will be confiscated, meaning that you will just have to comply with the directions of the school.

 The CAK had also issued a public notice that cautioned school administrators against this arguing that it contravened section 21(3)(b) of the (Competition) Act while undermining the benefits and spirit of competition.
 According to this act, it is wrong for anyone to divide markets through the allocation of particular types of goods and services, areas, customers, or suppliers.